 Senior associate solicitor at Irwin Mitchell, Butler-Ball has often been referred to as one of the best music lawyers in London.
-She has many years’ experience in advising clients in the media and entertainment industries.
+She has many years of experience in advising clients in the media and entertainment industries.
 Butler-Ball advises both individuals and businesses working in music, film, TV, and digital media.
-She holds a certificate in Legal Rights and Trade Practices in the Creative Industries from UCL Faculty of Laws.
-The biggest highlights of her career so far has been acting for recording artists on their deals, with some being signed to major record labels such as Sony Music.
+She holds a certificate in Legal Rights and Trade Practices in the Creative Industries from the UCL Faculty of Laws.
+The biggest highlights of her career so far have been acting for recording artists on their deals, with some being signed to major record labels such as Sony Music.
 Much of her recent work also includes providing legal advice to digital media companies and publishers.

 To get in touch with Butler-Ball, contact 44 (0)129 374 2947 or +44 (0)750 125 2707.

-Thinking Of Becoming An Entertainment Lawyer?
+Thinking Of Becoming One Of The Top Music Entertainment Lawyers?

 To work as any type of attorney in many countries, you need a graduate or master’s degree in Law and maybe even a JDS (Doctor of Juridical Science).
 However, you do not need to have a Bachelor’s degree in law to get onto these courses.
 Many of the lawyers mentioned in this article studied communications, music business, or media before attending law school.
-After graduating and passing the separate legal examination the state/country requires, you can then choose to specialise in entertainment law.
+After graduating and passing the separate legal examination the state/country requires, you can then choose to specialize in entertainment law.

 Many entertainment lawyers start by interning at a law firm that handles entertainment cases.
-A few of the entertainment lawyers we mentioned started out as artists themselves.
-If you are reading this article as an artist, this is an added bonus for landing a role as a junior entertainment attorney.
+A few of the entertainment lawyers we mentioned started as artists themselves.
+If you are reading this article as an artist, this is a bonus for landing a role as a junior entertainment attorney.
 Although all entertainment lawyers are different, they all inhibit key skills such as negotiation skills, complex problem-solving skills, coordination, and persuasion skills.